benestudio/eslint-typescript-benestudio/README.md

 We export one configuration for your usage.

 Our default export contains all of our ESLint rules.
-It requires eslint eslint-plugin-import eslint-plugin-import-order-alphabetical eslint-plugin-jsx-a11y eslint-plugin-markdown eslint-plugin-prettier eslint-plugin-jest eslint-plugin-no-loops eslint-plugin-react eslint-plugin-react-hooks eslint-plugin-sort-keys-shorthand @typescript-eslint/eslint-plugin @typescript-eslint/parser
+It requires eslint eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-markdown eslint-plugin-prettier eslint-plugin-jest eslint-plugin-no-loops eslint-plugin-react eslint-plugin-react-hooks eslint-plugin-sort-keys-shorthand @typescript-eslint/eslint-plugin @typescript-eslint/parser

 ---